openstack/monasca-log-api/doc/source/configuration/configuring.rst

 needed for multi-tenancy.

-The configuration for ``keystonemiddleware`` should either be provided in ``log-api.conf`` or in a file in one of the configuration directories.
+The configuration for ``keystonemiddleware`` should either be provided in ``monasca-log-api.conf`` or in a file in one of the configuration directories.
 For more details about configuration options, check `here <https://docs.openstack.org/keystonemiddleware/latest/middlewarearchitecture.html#configuration>`_.